marcosvasconcelos/mvseng-learning-iac/README.md

 ## CI/CD

-- GitHub Actions runs Terraform checks on every push/PR to `main`.
+- GitHub Actions runs Terraform checks on every push and pull request on any branch (and supports manual runs).
 - What it does:
     - terraform fmt -check -recursive (repo root)
     - terraform init -backend=false (in `providers/aws`)